Debagarh district: Geography

-The soil groups of this district are mainly Sandy, loamy soil and Red soil.
+The soil groups of this district are mainly sandy, loamy soil and red soil.

 Economy

 In 2006 the Ministry of Panchayati Raj named Debagarh one of the country's 250 most backward districts (out of a total of 640).
 It is one of the 19 districts in Odisha receiving funds from the Backward Regions Grant Fund Programme (BRGF).

-As it is an industry less district the people depend solely upon agriculture.
+Since it is an industry less district the people depend solely upon agriculture.
 It is a part of the Red Corridor.